-Graph 4 shows the accuracy and loss for all networks agains the step number.
-Here we can notice the quick gain in accuracy and reduction in loss for MobileNet networks, also how the DenseNets started with high accuracy and low loss but quickly levelled as it hit the overfitting wall.
+Graph 4 shows the accuracy and loss for all networks against the step number.
+Here we can notice the quick gain in accuracy and reduction in loss for MobileNet networks, also how the DenseNets started with high accuracy and low loss but quickly leveled as it hit the overfitting wall.

 Graph 4: All CNNs Validation Loss & Accuracy